Swiftshine/SwiftBot/README.md

 ## Commands

-Commands are encased in semicolons.
-For example:
+Commands are prefixed with a lowercase (reply, no ping) or uppercase (reply, with ping) letter 's'.

 ```
-;ping;
+-s ping
 ```

 Here is a full table of commands: